Patient education: Sarcoidosis (Beyond the Basics)

 Other therapies — Other therapies may be recommended for people who cannot tolerate glucocorticoids, do not respond to glucocorticoids, or want to avoid/reduce glucocorticoid side effects.

-- Methotrexate, hydroxychloroquine, and azathioprine are discussed in detail in a separate topic review.
-(See "Patient information: Disease-modifying antirheumatic drugs (DMARDs) (Beyond the Basics)".)
+●Methotrexate, hydroxychloroquine, and azathioprine are discussed in detail in a separate topic review.
+(See "Patient education: Disease-modifying antirheumatic drugs (DMARDs) (Beyond the Basics)".)

 A cardiac pacemaker or intracardiac defibrillator may be needed in patients with cardiac sarcoidosis.

 Tumor necrosis factor antagonists — Tumor necrosis factor antagonists are medications that were originally designed for treatment of rheumatoid arthritis.
 They work by interfering with the production of certain proteins involved in inflammation.
-Drugs in this class include etanercept (Enbrel) and infliximab (Remicade).
-Both of these tumor necrosis factor antagonists have undergone preliminary study as treatments for sarcoidosis when it has not responded to glucocorticoids, methotrexate, or azathioprine.
+Drugs in this class include infliximab (Remicade) and adalimumab (Humira).
+Tumor necrosis factor antagonists have undergone preliminary study as treatments for sarcoidosis when it has not responded to glucocorticoids, methotrexate, or azathioprine.
 However, results of these studies have been inconsistent.

 Anti-TNF medications may be used alone or in combination with methotrexate, azathioprine, and/or glucocorticoids.
 All anti-TNF treatments must be injected.